By

 Hanegev Music Conservatory came to the festival in honor of the

-partnership between San Diego's United Jewish Federation and Ibim, a
+partnership between San Diego's United Jewish Federation and Ibim,

 student village in the Sha'ar Hanegev region of Israel.